Pricing

 What is a seasonal menu?

-A seasonal menu is one that is available only during certain seasons, like summer or winter.
+A seasonal menu is one that is available only during certain seasons, like summer or fall.
 These menus typically feature in-season ingredients from local farms and local producers, with seasonal flavors.
-For instance, a summer menu may have favorites like slow-cooked ribs or corn on the cob, while a winter menu may have hearty soups and stews like chili or ramen.
+For instance, a summer menu may have seasonal ingredients like watermelon and corn on the cob, while a fall menu may have soups, brussels sprouts, and sweet potatoes.
+This way, your dishes contain the best flavors of the season.

 What are the benefits of a seasonal menu?